zeroc-ice/ice-builder-eclipse/README.md

 ### Configuring Project Settings

 To configure the project-specific settings, select `Properties` from the `Project` menu or right-click on the name of your project and choose `Properties`.
-Click on the `Ice Builder` menu to to view the plug-in's settings for the selected project.
+Click on the `Ice Builder` menu to view the plug-in's settings for the selected project.
 ![Project Properties Dialog](/Screenshots/properties.png)
 The `Generated Code Directory` allows you to specify where all generated code should be placed in the project.
 By default, the plug-in uses the `generated` directory for this.
 To change the directory, you must first create the new directory, and then click `Browse` to navigate to it.
 The new directory must be empty,